tim-keriazes/telco_project/README.md

-## Classification Project: Telco Churn
+# Classification Project: Telco Churn

-## About the Project
+### About the Project
-# Objective:
+### Objective:
 My goal for this project was to discover the driving factors for customer churn at Telco.
 I will do this through the acquistition, preparation, and exploration of the telco customer data set.
 This will enable statistical testing, modeling, and model evaluations to be conducted in order to accurately predict customer churn and its driving factors.
 With that knowledge I will provide Telco a set of recommended actions to reduce churn and increase customer retention.

-## Initial Hypothesis/Questions:
+### Initial Hypothesis/Questions:
 My intitial hypothesis was that the biggest driver to churn was the high cost of service for month to month customers, conversely, I believed that those locked in a annual or multi-year contracts would be far less likely to churn.
 Additional factors may be payment type customer utilizes, and customer tenure (which is inherently related to contract type), and internet service type.

-## Project Planning:
+### Project Planning:
 I will explore my hypothesis through the acquistition, preparation, and exploration of the telco customer data set.
 This will enable statistical testing, modeling, and model evaluations to be conducted in order to accurately predict customer churn and its driving factors.

-## Data Dictionary:
+### Data Dictionary:
 Your readme should include a data dictionary, which is important to provide in order to define and disambiguate each of the variables you are analyzing.

-## Key Findings:
+### Key Findings:

-# The overall churn rate for customers at Telco is 26.6%.
+### The overall churn rate for customers at Telco is 26.6%.
-  -Fiber optic customers make up 44.0% of customer base and churn at 18.4%.
+  - Fiber optic customers make up 44.0% of customer base and churn at 18.4%.
-  -Month to month contract customers make up 55.1% of customer base and churn at 23.5%.
+  - Month to month contract customers make up 55.1% of customer base and churn at 23.5%.
-  -Electronic check payment type customers make up 33.6% of customer base and churn at 15.2%.
+  - Electronic check payment type customers make up 33.6% of customer base and churn at 15.2%.
-  -Senior citizens make up 16% of customer base and churn at 41.7%
+  - Senior citizens make up 16% of customer base and churn at 41.7%

-# Median tenure of churned customers: 10 months.
+### Median tenure of churned customers: 10 months.
   -Median tenure of month to month customers that have churned: 7 months.
   -Median tenure of electronic check payment customers that have churned: 9 months.

-# Average monthly charges: $64.80.
+### Average monthly charges: $64.80.
-  -Average monthly charges of customers who have churned: $74.44, 9.64 higher than average.
+  - Average monthly charges of customers who have churned: $74.44, 9.64 higher than average.
-  -Average monthly charges of fiber customers: $88.13, $23.33 higher than average.
+  - Average monthly charges of fiber customers: $88.13, $23.33 higher than average.
-  -Average monthly charges of month to month customers: $73.02, $8.22 higher than average.
+  - Average monthly charges of month to month customers: $73.02, $8.22 higher than average.
-  -Average monthly charges of electronic check payment customers: $78.70, $13.90 higher than average.
+  - Average monthly charges of electronic check payment customers: $78.70, $13.90 higher than average.

 ### Tested Hypotheses
-# Ho : Mean of monthly charges of churned customers >= Mean of monthly charges of all customers
+## Ho : Mean of monthly charges of churned customers >= Mean of monthly charges of all customers
-# Ha : Mean of monthly charges of churned customers < Mean of monthly charges of all customers
+## Ha : Mean of monthly charges of churned customers < Mean of monthly charges of all customers

-# Ho: mean length tenure of churned customers is <= mean length tenure of all customers
+## Ho: mean length tenure of churned customers is <= mean length tenure of all customers
-# Ha: mean length tenure of churned customers is > mean length tenure of all customers
+## Ha: mean length tenure of churned customers is > mean length tenure of all customers

-# charges of customers who churn significantly different than those who do not churn
+## charges of customers who churn significantly different than those who do not churn
-# Ho: charges of customers who churn equals that of those who don't churn.
+## Ho: charges of customers who churn equals that of those who don't churn.
-# Ha: charges of customers who churn is not equal to that of those who don't churn.
+## Ha: charges of customers who churn is not equal to that of those who don't churn.

-# Ho : Mean of monthly charges of churned fiber customers >= Mean of monthly charges of all customers
+## Ho : Mean of monthly charges of churned fiber customers >= Mean of monthly charges of all customers
-# Ha : Mean of monthly charges of churned fiber customers < Mean of monthly charges of all customers
+## Ha : Mean of monthly charges of churned fiber customers < Mean of monthly charges of all customers

-# Ho : Mean of monthly charges of churned month to month customers >= Mean of monthly charges of all customers
+## Ho : Mean of monthly charges of churned month to month customers >= Mean of monthly charges of all customers
-# Ha : Mean of monthly charges of churned month to month customers < Mean of monthly charges of all customers
+## Ha : Mean of monthly charges of churned month to month customers < Mean of monthly charges of all customers

-# Ho : Mean of monthly charges of churned electronic check customers >= Mean of monthly charges of all customers
+## Ho : Mean of monthly charges of churned electronic check customers >= Mean of monthly charges of all customers
-# Ha : Mean of monthly charges of churned electronic customers < Mean of monthly charges of all customers
+## Ha : Mean of monthly charges of churned electronic customers < Mean of monthly charges of all customers

 ## Instructions to reproduce the project and findings: